Blancpain: Early history

 Jehan-Jacques Blancpain started making watches in 1735 in Villeret, Switzerland.
 He founded the Blancpain brand, setting up his first workshop on the upper floor of his house at Villeret, in the present-day Bernese Jura.
 This part of the history is disputed.
 According to Perezcope, there is no evidence that Jehan-Jacques Blancpain and the following two generations were watchmakers.

-In 1815, Frédéric-Louis Blancpain, the great-grandson of Jehan-Jacques, who was head of the family business at the time, modernized production methods and transformed the traditional craft workshop into an industrial undertaking capable of serial production.
+In 1815, Frédéric-Louis Blancpain, the grandson of Jehan-Jacques, who was head of the family business at the time, modernized the workshops in Villeret.
 By replacing the crown-wheel mechanism with a cylinder escapement, Frédéric-Louis introduced a major innovation into the watchmaking world.

-In the second half of the 19th century, as industrialization took hold, the prices of watchmaking products were falling and many workshops were fated to close down.
-To face up to American competition, in 1865 Blancpain built a two-storey factory by the River Suze and made use of water power to supply the electricity needed for its production processes.
+In 1865, as industrialisation took hold, the prices of watchmaking products were falling and many workshops were fated to close down.
+To counter American competition, Blancpain built a two-storey hydroelectric plant by the River Suze, and made use of water power to supply the electricity needed for its production processes.
 By modernizing its methods and concentrating on top-of-the-line products, Blancpain became one of the few watchmaking firms to survive in Villeret.